JSAbrahams/mamba/src/parse/README.md

 The lexer also deals with the logic necessary to detect indentations.
 It produces special tokens `Indent` and `Dedent`, which the next stage uses to identify the start and end of blocks.

-We get an error if:

-- We encounter an illegal character
+We get an error if we encounter an illegal character

 ## Parse